Backblaze/b2-sdk-python/README.md

 # Release History

-## 0.1.6 (not released yet)
+## 0.1.6 (2019-04-24)

 Changes:

 * Fix transferer crashing on empty file download attempt
-* Rename account ID for authentication to application key ID
+* Rename account ID for authentication to application key ID.
-    Note: this means account ID is still backwards compatible, only the terminology has changed.
+Account ID is still backwards compatible, only the terminology has changed.

 ## 0.1.4 (2019-04-04)